wp-plugins/google-maps-widget/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Requires at least: 3.3
 Tested up to: 4.1
-Stable tag: 2.01
+Stable tag: 2.05

 Displays a single-image super-fast loading Google map in a widget.
 A larger map with all the usual features is available on click in a lightbox.

 == Description ==

-Check out some examples on the <a href="http://www.googlemapswidget.com/">official plugin site</a>, view the [Google Maps Widget video](http://www.youtube.com/watch?v=y1siX9ha7Pw) or give us a shout <a href="http://twitter.com/WebFactoryLtd">@WebFactoryLtd</a>.
+Check out some examples on the <a href="http://www.googlemapswidget.com/">official plugin site</a>, view the [Google Maps Widget video](http://www.youtube.com/watch?v=y1siX9ha7Pw) or give us a shout on Twitter <a href="http://twitter.com/WebFactoryLtd">@WebFactoryLtd</a>.

 http://www.youtube.com/watch?v=y1siX9ha7Pw&hd=1